Mitigating Inflation Through Intelligent Customer-Centric Pricing

 The Need for Customer-Centric Pricing

-• How are the answers changing over time?
+- How are customer signals changing over time?

 Understanding how your customer demand changes relative to price or the price elasticity can help you decipher the pricing opportunity.